-Removing a resource from the inventory simply removes it from JBoss ON; the server or application itself remains intact on the local system.
-(This allows the resource to be re-discovered and re-imported later.)
+Removing a resource from the inventory removes it from JBoss ON; the server or application itself remains intact on the local system.
+(This allows the resource to be rediscovered and re-imported later.)

-The alert system can launch CLI scripts in response to a fired alert (covered in "Setting up Monitoring, Alerts, and Operations").
+The alert system can launch CLI scripts in response to a fired alert.
 One possible response is to uninventory a resource which is not performing well.

 This can be a pretty simple little script.
-To uninventory the resource, simply use the resource ID which was included in the alert and the uninventoryResource method:
+To uninventory the resource, use the resource ID which was included in the alert and the uninventoryResource method:

-'''

 List<Integer> uninventoryResources(Subject subject, int[] resourceIds);

-'''